Camillo Ruini

-Camillo Ruini (/it/; born 19 February 1931) is an Italian prelate of the Catholic Church who was made a cardinal in 1991.
+Camillo Ruini (/it/; 19 February 1931 – 16 June 2026) was an Italian prelate of the Catholic Church who was made a cardinal in 1991.
 He served as president of the Italian Episcopal Conference from 1991 to 2007 and as Vicar General of the Diocese of Rome from 1991 to 2008.

-Ruini was very active as a spokesperson for the Church and was one of the Church officials who most often appeared on Italian television, newspapers and magazines.
+Ruini was very active as a spokesperson for the church and was one of the church officials who most often appeared on Italian television, newspapers, and magazines.

 Biography

 Ruini was born in Sassuolo, Emilia Romagna, on 19 February 1931.
-After studying at the Pontifical Gregorian University in Rome, he obtained a licentiate degrees in philosophy and in sacred theology.
+After studying at the Pontifical Gregorian University in Rome, he obtained licentiate degrees in philosophy and in sacred theology.
 He was ordained to the priesthood on 8 December 1954 by Archbishop Luigi Traglia.
 He taught philosophy at the diocesan seminary in Emilia Romagna from 1957 to 1968.
-From 1958 to 1966 he served as chaplain to university students and from 1966 to 1970 he served as a delegate for Azione Cattolica.
+From 1958 to 1966 he served as chaplain to university students and from 1966 to 1970 he served as a delegate for Catholic Action.
 From 1968 to 1986, he taught dogmatic theology at the Studio Teologico Interdiocesano of Modena-Reggio Emilia-Carpi-Guastalla, where he was also headmaster from 1968 to 1977.

 On 16 May 1983, Pope John Paul II named him auxiliary bishop of Reggio Emilia and titular bishop of Nefta.
 He was consecrated a bishop by Bishop Gilberto Baroni on 29 June.
-As vice president of the Preparatory Committee, he contributed to the realization of the Ecclesial Convention of Loreto (1985), which has become a reference point in the dialogue between the Church and Italian society following their difficult relationship of the 1960s and 1970s.
-In June 1986, Pope John Paul named him secretary-general of the Italian bishops conference.
+As vice president of the Preparatory Committee, he contributed to the realization of the Ecclesial Convention of Loreto (1985), which has become a reference point in the dialogue between the church and Italian society following their difficult relationship of the 1960s and 1970s.
+In June 1986, Pope John Paul named him secretary-general of the Italian Episcopal Conference.
 From 1988 to 2011 he was a consultor of the Congregation for Bishops.

 On 17 January 1991, Ruini was named auxiliary bishop and pro-vicar general for the Diocese of Rome.
-On 17 March 1991 he became pro-president of the Italian bishops conference.
+On 7 March 1991, Pope John Paul II appointed him president of the Italian Episcopal Conference until his resignation on 7 March 2007.
 He was made Cardinal-Priest of Sant'Agnese fuori le mura on 28 June 1991 and named Vicar General of the Diocese of Rome and archpriest of the Basilica di San Giovanni in Laterano on 1 July 1991.
 He was also grand chancellor of the Lateran University and the Pontifical John Paul II Institute for Studies on Marriage and Family.